clpi/jot.lua/book/src/modules/examples.md

 J.config = {

   ---@brief The default directory you might want to specify for Jupyter notebooks to be stored in.
-  ---@brief You may also wish to leverage the required "workspace" module to allow users to specify both
+  ---@brief You may also wish to leverage the dep "workspace" module to allow users to specify both
   ---@brief a specific workspace tey would like to associate with Jupyter notebooks, as well as a default
   ---@brief relative directory within that workspace.
   ---